Personality disorders are grouped into 3 clusters: A, B and C.

 Histrionic personality disorder

-If you are diagnosed with histrionic personality disorder you may like being the centre of attention.
-You may feel uncomfortable about being ignored.
+If you are diagnosed with histrionic personality disorder you may like being the centre of attention and feel uncomfortable about being ignored.
 This can cause you to behave in a way that appears over-dramatic or over-emotional.
-You may feel dependent on the approval of others and feel like you have to entertain them.

 Narcissistic personality disorder

-With narcissistic personality disorder you may have a high sense of self-importance.
-You may act like this in order to cover feelings of insignificance or unimportance.
-You might act selfishly to gain success, and take advantage of other people.
-You feel upset if you don’t get what you feel you deserve.
+With narcissistic personality disorder you have a high sense of self-importance.
+You may act like this to cover low self-esteem.
+You might act selfishly to gain success and take advantage of other people.

 Cluster C personality disorders